 - Wear loose, comfortable clothing and flat-soled shoes.
 Shirts that have a ¾ sleeve or shorter are ideal.

 If you are a minor, you must have a parent or guardian present for the duration of your surgery.

 All patients are required to have a licensed driver take them home after their appointment.
 We recommend that you be accompanied by someone for at least 12 hours after your surgery.

 Following treatment, you will not be fully aware, and should not drive or operate hazardous devices.
 You should not return to work or school, and should seek assistance when climbing stairs or attempting other difficult tasks.

 If you notice any change in health the morning of your appointment contact Wasatch Gentle Dental immediately.
 A cold or fever with chest or sinus congestion can dangerously affect your surgery.
-If necessary, we will reschedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham at our office in Murray, Utah.
+If necessary, we will reschedule your appointment with Dr. Andrew Smith at our office in Murray, Utah.

 For more information, please call us today at [phone